Skip to main content

 Trade credit insurance could guarantee that any unpaid invoices for services on credit would be paid when a customer is facing insolvency.

-Providing an early warning sign for recruiters, this type of insurance can also be used to check out the financial wellbeing of new customers.
+This type of insurance gives recruiters an early warning sign.
+It can also be used to assess the financial health of new customers.
 You can utilise the insurer’s credit intelligence and grading systems.2

 Takeaways